christinaliu66/documentation/en-EN/Guidelines_for_technical_community_contributions.md

 [中文](https://github.com/ontio/documentation/blob/master/zh-CN/standard_process_for_contributor.md)

-<h1 align="center">Guidelines for technical community contributions</h1>
+<h1 align="center">Guidelines for Technical Community Contributions</h1>

 ## Introduction

-Dear contributors,
+Dear Contributors,

 We are excited to see the enthusiasm around Ontology and appreciate your participation in the community.
 This is a guide to help you understand how to make technical contributions for Ontology.